zhangaz1/angular-universal-nestjs-starter/README.md

 * run `npm run start` which will start `ng serve`

 ### Production (also for testing SSR/Pre-rendering locally)
-**`npm run build:ssr && npm run serve:ssr`** - Compiles your application and spins up a Node Express to serve your Universal application on `http://localhost:4000`.
+**`npm run build:ssr && npm run serve:ssr`** - Compiles your application and spins up a NestJS Server to serve your Universal application on `http://localhost:3000`.

 **`npm run build:prerender && npm run serve:prerender`** - Compiles your application and prerenders your applications files, spinning up a demo http-server so you can view it on `http://localhost:8080`
 **Note**: To deploy your static site to a static hosting platform you will have to deploy the `dist/browser` folder, rather than the usual `dist`